Online Reviews: Why Your Local Business Needs Them (and How to Get More)

 With these tools you can request reviews in a number of ways:

-- Post the display at your Point of Sale with a slot for cards that customer can take with them.
+Post the display at your Point of Sale with a slot for cards that customers can take with them.

 Every local business needs to have an online strategy that is designed to build a positive reputation one step at a time.
 Through a positive online presence that includes a consistent stream of intentional and authentic feedback you can steadily build your business’s online reputation.